 Mr Alfred Banda: Great!
 What do you think of this school (Shine Zambia Reading Academy) and the teachers?

 Diana Zulu: Wow!
 Shine Zambia is a very good school to me and the teachers too.
 They helped me how to read, how to write.
 I was nothing when I was coming to Shine Zambia (when I first came to Shine Zambia).
 I was blank.
 I didn’t know how to read, how to write.
 But when I got to my new school (after graduating from Shine) they even get surprised of me.
 “Wow, did you go to any other school?”
 Cos when the teacher is teaching in front, only me, if she asks a question “what is so, so, so, so…” then I get up my hand and say the answer, so she got surprised all the time.

 I really appreciate all what Shine Zambia’s doing, and the teachers too – they are very hard working.
-Also Mr Vineet, who helped me how to read, I really appreciate.
+Also Mr Vineet [founder of Shine], who helped me how to read, I really appreciate.
 May God bless him.